swiftlang/swift-evolution-metadata-extractor/README.md

 - Use the `--verbose` option (`-v`) for verbose output as the tool runs.

+- Use the `--snapshot-path` option to specify a local `evosnapshot` directory as a data source.

+  When the expected results change for an existing snapshot, use this option to create a new snapshot containing the existing snapshot input files and the most recent expected results.
+This would be useful, for example when adding validation cases that generate new or different errors and warnings for proposals in the `Malformed.evosnapshot` snapshot.

 ### Snapshot structure and contents
 A snapshot is a directory with the extension `evosnapshot` containing files with well-known names.